Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSCustomSecurityAttributeDefinition.md

 ```

 ### -IsCollection
-Determines whether the attribute is of collection type.
+Indicates whether multiple values can be assigned to the custom security attribute.

 ```yaml
 Type: Boolean